top of page

 Muted Olive

-• Sap Green + a whisper of Cadmium Red or Orange
+• Blend Sap Green with a whisper of Cadmium Red or Orange.
+This is ideal for mistletoe, eucalyptus, and background stems.

 Festive Reds

-• Mix the two to create juicy, dimensional berries
+• Use Cadmium Red for punch and Alizarin Crimson for depth.
+Mix the two to create juicy, dimensional berries.

-Keep some mixes very watery (for your background shapes) and some thick and creamy (for confident foreground details).
+Keep some mixes watery for your background shapes and others thick and creamy for confident foreground details.

 1. Begin with Larger, Softer Shapes